• Skip to main content

 Conference or Workshop Item

-2. Bailey, S. (2009) SFIA - Continual personal development from the classroom to the workplace.
+1. Bailey, S. (2009) SFIA - Continual personal development from the classroom to the workplace.
 Paper presented to: Skills Framework for the Information Age (SFIA) Conference, London, 2 December 2009.
+(Unpublished)

-3. Bechkoum, K. (2009) On intelligent Arabic learning environment.
+2. Bechkoum, K. (2009) On intelligent Arabic learning environment.
 Invited Keynote presented to: International Arab Conference on Information Technology (ACIT09), University of Science and Technology, Sana'a, Yemen, 15-17 December 2009.
+(Unpublished)

-7. Towle, G. (2008) Technology and learning shouldn’t mix?
+9. Towle, G. (2008) Technology and learning shouldn’t mix?
 Invited Presentation presented to: Becta/National Union of Students (NUS) Further Education Learner Voice consultation, Nottingham, 5-6 March 2008.
-Also presented at: Further Education Learner Voice consultation - London, 11-12 March 2008
+Also presented at: Further Education Learner Voice consultation - London, 11-12 March 2008 (Unpublished)

 Conference Proceedings

-2. Bechkoum, K., Straughan, K. and Scobell, K. (2011) Towards a sustainable computing education.
-7th China-Europe International Symposium on Software Industry-Oriented Education (CEISIE 2011), The University of Northampton, 23-24 May 2011.
-Northampton: The University of Northampton.
+6. Bechkoum, K., Straughan, K. and Scobell, K. (2011) Towards a sustainable computing education.
+In: Proceedings of the 7th China-Europe International Symposium on Software Industry-Oriented Education.
+Northampton: The University of Northampton. pp. 121-125.

 Thesis